jaimindp/dollar_cost_average_dip_buying/README.md

 <img src="https://alternative.me/crypto/fear-and-greed-index.png" alt="Latest Crypto Fear & Greed Index" width="350" height="300" class="center"/>

 ### Updates
+September 12th
+Allows for stopping, saving and restarting allowing the user to choose to buy at the current price or skipping instead

 August 27th
 FTX Set up and more intuitive UI.
 Also more backtesting in the analysis notebook